cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/080-observation.md

 title: 'IR Research Method: Participant Observation and Focus Group'
 slug: observation-method
 abstract: Observation is a systematic method of watching, recording, analyzing and interpreting people's behavior, events, or phenomena in their natural setting.
+simple_summary: "This chapter gives you a pair of 'magic glasses' to look at the world.
+Different glasses (theories) make you see things differently.
+Some glasses make you see the world as a scary place where everyone is fighting, while others make you see it as a place where people love to cooperate!"
 ---

 ## Observation

 ### What is Observation?

-Observation is a systematic method of watching, recording, analyzing and interpreting people's behavior, events, or phenomena in their natural setting.
+**Observation** is a systematic method of watching, recording, analyzing and interpreting people's behavior, events, or phenomena in their natural setting.
 The observer does not interact or intervene in what is being observed, but simply watches without influencing the situation or outcomes.

 Key aspects of observation as a scientific research method include: